carlijnweijer/carlijnweijer/README.md

 ## Hey!
 I'm Carlijn 👋

-I am currently recently graduated from the Codaisseur Full Stack Web Developer Bootcamp.
 For me programming is creativity on another level: my love for solving complex puzzles and painting a masterpiece have come together!
+I graduated from the Codaisseur Full Stack Web Developer Bootcamp in December 2020.
+I am currently working as a Front-end Developer at Ontwerpwerk.

-Please check out some of the projects I made the past few weeks.
+Please check out some of my projects.

-🌱 I’m currently learning Typescript and React Native<br/>
+🌱 I’m deep diving into Gatsby and learning more and more about TypeScript<br/>
 💬 Ask me about anything [here](https://www.linkedin.com/in/carlijnvandeweijer/)! <br/>
 ☕️ I am looking forward to start the next journey of working hard, learning lots and not to forget have lots of fun!
 Do reach out to me if you want to talk!